lynchjames/obsidian-writing-goals/README.md

 There is also a command to add a goal for any note or folder in your vault.

 ## Daily goals
 Using the same file explorer and command palette commands, you can also set a daily goal alongside or instead of your overall goal to a note or folder.
-Daily goals reset each day so you can set yourself a target for the number of words you want to write each day andd also see your progress towards your overall goal.
+Daily goals reset each day so you can set yourself a target for the number of words you want to write each day and also see your progress towards your overall goal.

 ![](./images/demo-screenshot-3.png)